About the smoking data

 - For program planning and evaluation by state and local partners

-- Duration of smoking or amount of cigarettes smoked by individuals
+- These data cannot tell us duration of smoking or amount of cigarettes smoked by individuals

 The Behavioral Risk Factor Surveillance System (BRFSS), administered annually by the Minnesota Center for Health Statistics in collaboration with the Centers for Disease Control and Prevention (CDC).
 To learn more about BRFSS, including survey methodology (i.e. how participants are chosen) and full length questionnaires, visit CDC BRFSS.